EdwardCoom/Term-Project/README.md

     - We used different models each with their own textures as needed.

   * User Interactivity
-    - By the nature of the program, we satified this requirement.
-The user is allowed to select, move, and take chess pieces.
+    - This requirement is satisfied by the nature of chess.
+The user is able to select, move, and take chess pieces.
 The user can also interact with a CSS menu that allows for different camera angles, toggling a computer AI opponent, and starting a new game.

   * A playable environment/game
     - We have a playable game environment that allows the user to play a game, move pieces, take pieces, and look around the environment.
 Once you take the opponent's king, you can consider yourself the victor.